Covenant (band): History

 Later in the year, San-Francisco-based record label 21st Circuitry agreed to distribute Covenant's albums in the United States, expanding the band's reach in the process.
 As a result, the group created the Theremin EP in 1997 specifically for North American release and started to accept tour dates throughout the US and Canada.

 The trio's third full-length album, Europa, debuted in 1998.
 Europa carried Covenant's initially aggressive, often distorted brand of music into the beat-driven realm of synth pop, marking the beginning of a gradual evolution in the band's collective sound.
-In the U.S., the album peaked at #101 on the CMJ Radio Top 200 and reached #3 on the CMJ RPM charts.
+In the US, the album peaked at #101 on the CMJ Radio Top 200 and reached #3 on the CMJ RPM charts.
 Also in 1998, they sued the Norwegian black metal/Industrial metal band The Kovenant (then known as Covenant) for the rights to the name "Covenant", arguing that they had established use of the name first and forcing the Norwegian band to change the spelling of their name.

 Covenant spent 1999 touring, changing record labels, and on the preparation of another album.
-Off-Beat Records went out of business, and Dependent was created by former Off Beat employees.
+Off-Beat Records went out of business, and Dependent was created by former Off-Beat employees.
 Together with a few selected former Off-Beat acts, Covenant joined Dependent.
 In addition, Covenant were signed with SubSpace Communications in Sweden, effectively ending their tenure with Memento Materia.
 Meanwhile, 21st Circuitry Records ceased operations, leading the three to find a new home in America with Metropolis Records (Metropolis had bought the rights to the 21st Circuitry back catalogue).
 Shortly thereafter, the band's first three albums and the Theremin EP were re-issued in the US under the Metropolis label.

 United States of Mind was released in 2000, and with it, Covenant's tendencies strayed further into synth pop.
-Also released that year was a stand-alone single, Der Leiermann.
-Sung to the tune of the album track Like Tears in Rain, it was a version of the German Art song of the same name.
-The song was originally a poem by Wilhelm Müller, set to music by Franz Schubert as part of the poem cycle "Die Winterreise".
+Also released that year was a stand-alone single, "Der Leiermann" It was a version of the German Art song of the same name, but sung to the tune of the album track '"Like Tears in Rain".
+"Der Leiermann" was originally a poem by Wilhelm Müller, set to music by Franz Schubert as part of the poem cycle "Die Winterreise".
 S. Alexander Reed asserts that this point in Covenant's career marks a distinct break from previous work in an attempt to project a sense of the "sublime built on wonder, rather than abjection."

 A live album, Synergy, was released later in the year which featured tracks from the band's first four albums.
 The group continued with 2002's Northern Light, which they portrayed as having a more sombre, cold sound in comparison to their earlier offerings.
 In another transition between labels, the European release of Northern Light was handled by Sony Music's Ka2 division rather than Dependent or Subspace.
-(The US release was through Metropolis.)
+The US release was through Metropolis.

 Whilst they continued to produce music together, Montelius and Simonsson took up residence in separate countries; Montelius residing in Barcelona, Spain, and Simonsson living in Berlin, Germany.
 Nachmanson remained in Helsingborg.